-Why Brochure Websites Do Not Work for Competitive Trades
+Why Brochure Websites Don't Work for Competitive Trades

-A brochure website can prove your business exists, but that is often where its usefulness ends.
+A brochure website can prove your business exists, but that's often where its usefulness ends.
 In competitive trade categories, the website usually needs to explain services better, build trust faster, and make the path to calling or requesting a quote much easier.

 Many tradies start with a simple website because it feels like the safest option.
-The problem is that a basic brochure page often does not carry enough detail, trust, or structure to support competitive local work.
+The problem is that a basic brochure page often doesn't carry enough detail, trust, or structure to support competitive local work.

 If the business is trying to win better jobs, cover multiple service areas, or compete with stronger operators, the website usually needs to do more than look tidy.